 Electricity in Cuba is similar to America but different

 Electricity in Cuban hotels is often 220 volts.
 We suggest you purchase a Type ‘C’ European Travel Plug Adapter for electrical devices you bring to Cuba.
 You can buy Type ‘C’ adapter from Amazon, Walmart, or electronics stores.
 Here are examples from Amazon.
 Example ONE, example TWO, and example THREE.

-Most private homes have both 220 and 110 volts.
-Still, a Type ‘C’ adapter will always come in handy.
+Most private homes have both 220 and 110 volt electrical outlets.
+Still, a Type ‘C’ adapter will always come in handy for international travel.

 Be kind, be on time for scheduled activities, or opt out